sakthiRathinam/sakthiRathinam/README.md

 ## I'm a Full Stack Developer,Freelancer, and Devops!!

-- 🌱 I’m currently learning everything that is somehow related to backend🤣
+- 🌱 I’m currently learning everything that is somehow related to backend
 - 👯 I’m looking to collaborate in projects that was out of my comfort zone
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - 🔭 I currently working on uportal: [Product Launching Soon!][check]!